Mathias Lessort

 Mathias Michel Lessort (born 29 September 1995) is a French professional basketball player for Panathinaikos of the Greek Basketball League (GBL) and the EuroLeague.
 He stands 206 cm (6’9’’) tall and plays at the center position.
 A two-time All-EuroLeague First Team selection in 2023 and 2024, Lessort won the EuroLeague title in 2024 with Panathinaikos.

 Early life

-Born in the French overseas department of Martinique and raised in Le Morne-Vert until the age of 15, Lessort joined the youth ranks of Élan Chalon in 2010 and won the French national championship with Chalon’s cadet team in 2012 and 2013 and with their development team ("Espoirs") in 2013.
+Born in the French overseas department of Martinique and raised in Le Morne-Vert until the age of 15, Lessort joined the youth ranks of Élan Chalon in 2010 and won the French national championship with Chalon's cadet team in 2012 and 2013 and with their development team ("Espoirs") in 2013.
 He also helped Chalon win the 2013 Trophée du Futur.

 Personal life

-Mathias Lessort is the youngest of three brothers; his siblings include Grégory Lessort—also a professional basketball player—and Mickaël, who played the sport at the high school level but did not pursue it professionally.

-Lessort maintains a close relationship with his family and often returns to Martinique during off-season breaks to reconnect with his roots and loved ones.

-He is married to Traicy, and together they have two children.
-Their first son, Matson, has been publicly mentioned by Lessort, who once remarked, “My son, Matson, will definitely be the loudest in the arena.”
-Their second child was born on 9 July 2025, an event his wife shared on social media.
+Lessort is married to Traicy, and together they have two children.

-In December 2024, following a serious leg injury, Lessort shared an Instagram photo with his son, highlighting his role as a devoted father.

 Professional career

 Early years

 Lessort was handed his first professional contract by the club in June 2014 and made his debut in the French top-flight Pro A during the 2014–15 season.
 Before turning professional, he had considered enrolling at a university in the United States and had been in touch with Gonzaga and North Carolina State.

 He saw action in 23 games as a rookie, chipping in with 2.0 points a game, while pulling down 2.0 rebounds per contest.
 In 2015–16, he logged his first minutes in a European club competition, the FIBA Europe Cup.

 In April 2016, he declared for the NBA draft, but later withdrew.
 On 1 June 2016 he joined JSF Nanterre of the French Pro A on a three-year deal.
 In April 2017, Lessort won both the French Basketball Cup and the FIBA Europe Cup championships with Nanterre.